haproxy/haproxy/doc/lua-api/index.rst

   This class provides a way for manipulating proxy and retrieving information like statistics.

+.. js:attribute:: Proxy.name

+  Contain the name of the proxy.

 .. js:attribute:: Proxy.servers

   Contain an array with the attached servers.
 Each server entry is an object of